 Depending on lifestyle habits such as smoking and sun exposure, genetic factors and previous facial surgical history, the aesthetic effects of facelift should last about five to 10 years.

-To schedule a private consultation with one of our board-certified plastic surgeons to learn more about your facelift surgery treatment options, please contact the Plastic Surgery Group by calling (973) 233-1933 for our Montclair or Livingston location, or (212) 321-0406 for our NYC office.
+To schedule a private consultation with one of our board-certified plastic surgeons to learn more about your facelift surgery treatment options, please contact the Plastic Surgery Group by calling (973) 233-1933 for our Montclair, NJ location, or (212) 321-0406 for our NYC office.